nuthanc/django_my_blog/README.md

 ##### Basic App setup:
 * project called mysite and app called blog
 * Update app details in settings.py
+* Another concept of LOGIN_REDIRECT_URL in settings.py which is for Redirection to home page after login
 * Create forms.py within application and then apply migrations
 * python manage.py runserver
 * After basic setup, proceed with either urls or models